Walking is one of the simplest ways to connect with your GO station.

 Can I bring a folding bicycle onto a GO Train?

-Folding bicycles are allowed on all GO Trains, including during
+Foldable-style bicycles, once folded up, are allowed on all GO

 Can I bring an electric bicycle onto a GO Train?